samscupoftea/Hobby-Page-/README.md

 Tomorrow TO DO: ADD gradient in LIST BACKGROUND IMAGE.
 Edit Text in LIST and add LINKS.
 Add Pictures to apps that are clickable.

+24th Febuary: I experimented with adding the same gradient I had to the title background, to my column boxes.
+But this also means that I will have to alter the text colour to make it legible.

+25th: This morning I started to systematically add links to each of the bottom nav bar tiles so that when you click on them they take you straight to the app website.
+For this I used the <a href> element.
+In addition, I wanted to affect some of my h4 titles differently instead of them all being the same colour.
+For this I made a div class= for the specific titles I wanted to style white.